The Public-Private Partnership Law Review: United Kingdom

 iii General requirements for PPP contracts

-Unlike in many other jurisdictions, there is no specific PPP law in the UK.
+There is no specific PPP law in the UK.
 PPP projects are for the most part promoted under the general legislative and common law powers of government and public bodies.
-However, in certain cases, primary legislation has been passed to enable PPP projects to be financeable.22 Central government departments may act under the Crown's common law powers, which broadly confer unfettered legal power except where expressly or impliedly limited or restricted by legislation.
+However, in certain cases, primary legislation has been passed to enable PPP projects to be financeable.18 Central government departments may act under the Crown's common law powers, which broadly confer unfettered legal power except where expressly or impliedly limited or restricted by legislation.
 Local government and other public bodies have powers conferred by legislation, which have generally proved adequate to promote PPPs.

 The general UK legal framework, including contract, company, competition, employment and tax law, applies to PPPs as to any other projects.

-The choice of which PPP model to use on each project is for the procuring body to decide, and there is no standard approach or correct structure when procuring a project.
-The Cabinet Office and HM Treasury will oversee any decision on the structure of the project and ultimately (and most importantly) its source of funding.23
+The choice of which PPP model to use on each project is for the procuring body to decide, and there is no standard approach or structure.
+The Cabinet Office and HM Treasury will oversee any decision on the structure of the project and ultimately (and most importantly) its source of funding.19

 The approach to PFI/PF2 has largely been standardised since HM Treasury first issued its Standardisation of PFI Contracts (SOPC) guidance in 1999, which set out recommended and required provisions that should feature in the relevant contract.
 SOPC guidance has been updated on a number of occasions, with the latest version, Standardisation of PF2 Contracts, being issued in 2012.
-A number of procuring authorities also produced their own standard forms during the period when PFI/PF2 contracting was most active.
+A number of procuring authorities also produced their own standard forms.
 The Welsh MIM has followed a similar approach with the use of standardised contractual documentation.

 Other forms of PPP contract may be more bespoke, although it is common for procuring authorities to adapt drafting and provisions set out in the most recent SOPC guidance.